shamiquekhan/Falcon-Landing-Analytics-End-to-End-Machine-Learning-Pipeline/README.md

 ## 📖 Documentation
-For an in-depth breakdown of the project's data architecture, ML models, preprocessing strategy, metrics, and technical analysis, please see our detailed **[Comprehensive Documentation](DOCUMENTATION.md)**.
+For an in-depth breakdown of the project's data architecture, ML models, preprocessing strategy, metrics, and technical analysis, please see our detailed **[Comprehensive Documentation](DOCUMENTATION.md)**.ITS AN END TO END ML PIPELINE.